drogue-iot/.github/profile/README.md

 Drogue IoT consists of components that may be used standalone or together:

 * **Drogue Cloud** is an efficient and scalable connectivity layer for forwarding telemetry data safely from devices to business applications, and commands back to devices.
-* **Drogue Device** is an SDK for writing safe and efficient applications on microcontroller type of systems.
+* **Drogue Device** is a distribution of tools and examples for building IoT-ready applications.

 <table border="0">
  <tr>